edmondburnett/snakezfs/README.md

 What is SnakeZFS
 ================
 SnakeZFS is a simple Python script for performing ZFS snapshot and send/receive operations.
+It was built to meet a specific need of a client.

-A typical use case is to run with a cron job at regular intervals, sending the backup(s) to a remote server via SSH.
+The typical use case is to run with a cron job at regular intervals, sending the backup(s) to a remote server via SSH.

 Compatibility